Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

 Vanguard Conservative ETF Portfolio (VCNS)

-VCNS is a Vanguard Canada ETF that was established in 2018 and trades on the Toronto Stock Exchange.
+VCNS is a Vanguard Canada ETF established in 2018 that trades on the Toronto Stock Exchange.

-VCNS is designed for income and moderate long-term capital growth with a mix of 40% equities and 60% fixed assets.
+This ETF is designed for income and moderate long-term capital growth with a mix of 42% equities and 58% fixed assets.

 Here are the top ten holdings in VCNS: